Am I With A Sociopathic Liar? Identifying Signs Of Antisocial Personality Disorder

 If your partner often shows that they feel they are above or exempt from the rules and disregards the law, frequently landing themselves in trouble with the law, it could indicate they are showing sociopathic symptoms.

-ASPD differences in men and women
+Antisocial personality disorder (ASPD): Identifying differences in sociopathy between men and women

 Research shows that ASPD presents a 3:1 ratio of men to women, though there is a shortage of reliable information on the topic.
 While men may experience sociopathy more often than women, the study shows that women have increased mental health needs with ASPD.
 Women with antisocial personality disorder are more likely to display behaviors related to aggressiveness and irritability, while men are more likely to present violent antisocial behaviors.
 The study suggests developing separate treatment protocols for male and female antisocial personality disorders.

-Typical sociopath relationship phases
+Understanding mental health and personality disorders: Typical sociopath relationship phases

 While not a comprehensive rule by any means, many people who have been in relationships with sociopaths reported the romance going through three stages, often called the Idealize—Devalue—Discard Cycle.